haoranleo/Resume_Latex/README.md

 # Resume_Latex

-Latex template for personal resume / my personal resume
+Latex template for personal resume / my resume

-updated in Oct, 18th
+last updated in Dec, 19th

 not for business use